code-with-amitk/Code-examples/System-Design/Concepts/Containers/Kubernets/Terms/README.md

   name: pod-reader                        # You need to already have a Role named "pod-reader" in that namespace.
   apiGroup: rbac.authorization.k8s.io
 ```

+#### c.
+CapabilityMapping
+- Container will have Runtime(linux), CM is a way to give capabilities to a process running within linux container.
+- Example: Giving capabilites to process to modify n/w config, mouting file system, accessing h/w devices

 ### 6. ServiceAccount
 A object that provides an identity for processes running inside a pod.